xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/scene_Tower_of_Kalduk.md

-with various engravings, bartizans on the top level held gargoyles with wings widely spread apart (sculptures seemed very much alive, even though everyone silently hoped they are firmly set in stone), arrowslits on second and third levels flickered with blueish light coming from inside.
+with various engravings, bartizans on the top level held gargoyles with wings widely spread apart (sculptures seemed very much alive, even though everyone silently hoped they are firmly set in stone), arrowslits on second and third levels flickered with yellowish light coming from inside.

 The feeling of being watched kept the company of travelers for quite some time.
 But complete lack of cover in this clearing dramatically amplified the tension.